App Comparisons

 What Does Each App Cost, and How Does Storage Work?

-Both WhatsApp and iMessage are free to use — but their storage models create different ongoing costs. iMessage relies on iCloud storage, which has fees beyond the free 5 GB tier.
+Both apps are free to use, but their storage models create different ongoing costs. iMessage relies on iCloud storage, which has fees beyond the free 5 GB tier.
 WhatsApp stores media locally on your device by default.

 WhatsApp and Google Drive Storage